manudelu/AI_DroneSwarm/README.md

 Step 1: Install Unreal Engine
 ----------------
-Go to the Epic Games store and download Unreal Engine 5.2
+Go to the Epic Games store and download `Unreal Engine 5.2`

-Note: Colosseum doesn't work for versions of Unreal Engine < 5.0.
+`Note`: Colosseum doesn't work for versions of Unreal Engine < 5.0.
 Also, at the time of the creation of this repository it does not work for Unreal Engine 5.3, hence we opted for Unreal Engine 5.2

 Step 2: Build Colosseum
 ----------------

-* Install Visual Studio 2022.
+* Install `Visual Studio 2022`.
 Make sure to select Desktop Development with C++ and the latest version of Windows 10 SDK.
 Also the latest .NET Framework SDK under the 'Individual Components' tab.
 * Start Developer Command Prompt for VS 2022.
 * Clone the repo: git clone https://github.com/CodexLabsLLC/Colosseum.git, and go the AirSim directory by cd AirSim.
 * Run build.cmd from the command line.
 This will create ready to use plugin bits in the Unreal\Plugins folder that can be dropped into any Unreal project.